 - Dress children in low fire risk clothing that is close fitting and made of less flammable material.
-Be aware that cotton is highly flammable. - · Check nightwear for low fire risk labels. - Children's nightwear and some daywear must comply with Australian Standard AS/NZS 1249 which reduces the fire hazard of clothing.
+Be aware that cotton is highly flammable. - Check nightwear for low fire risk labels. - Make sure your children's nightwear complies with Australian Standards and is labelled 'low fire risk'